Ray Lustig, longtime Post photographer on Capitol Hill, dies at 83

 Mr. Lustig was a photojournalist in Washington for 38 years, joining The Post in 1981 after 15 years at the Washington Star, which ceased publication that year.
-He covered the Watergate hearings in the 1970s for the Star and went on to become one of the most respected and longest-serving members of the Capitol photography corps.
+He covered the Watergate hearings in the 1970s for the Star and went on to become one of the most-respected and longest-serving members of the Capitol photography corps.

 He photographed many major U.S. political figures from 1970s to the early 2000s, including such Senate leaders as Robert J. Dole (R-Kan.), Edward M. Kennedy (D-Mass.), John McCain (R-Ariz.), John W. Warner (R-Va.), Harry M. Reid (D-Nev.) and — long before he became president — Joe Biden (D-Del.).